PX4/PX4-Devguide/simulation-debugging.md

 The lldb or gdb shells behave like normal sessions, please refer to the LLDB / GDB documentation.

-The last parameter, the <viewer_model_debugger> triplet, is actually passed to make in the build directory, so
+The last parameter, the &lt;viewer_model_debugger&gt; triplet, is actually passed to make in the build directory, so

 <div class="host-code"></div>